csmith49/sherlog/readme.md

 This section assumes you have the latest versions of [OPAM](https://opam.ocaml.org) (installation instructions [here](https://opam.ocaml.org/doc/Install.html)) and [Python](https://www.python.org).

 First, we can install the OCaml core with `opam install .`.
-This will install the executables `sherlog` and `sherlog-server` in the default OPAM installation path (by default, at `~/.opam/default/bin`); either run `opam init` to add the installation path to your path in your shell configuration file, or run `eval $(opam env)` to add the path temporarily.
+This will install the executables `sherlog-interpreter` and `sherlog-server` in the default OPAM installation path (by default, at `~/.opam/default/bin`); either run `opam init` to add the installation path to your path in your shell configuration file, or run `eval $(opam env)` to add the path temporarily.

-Next, we can install the SherLog Python interface by running `pip3 install . --user`.
+Next, we can install the SherLog Python interface by running `python3 -m pip install .`.
+We recommend doing so in a virtual environment.

 ## Usage

 Open a Python interpreter and `import sherlog` to get started.
-Additionally, the OPAM build process installs `sherlog` and `sherlog-server`: run them to see their command-line arguments.
+Additionally, the OPAM build process installs `sherlog-interpreter` and `sherlog-server`: run them to see their command-line arguments.

 ### Core Syntax